Siemens-Healthineers/K2s/addons/monitoring/setup.md

 Grafana changed their license model to AGPL-3.0 license.
 In order to use sources still under Apache 2.0 license the following Github forks are used:

-- https://github.com/credativ/plutono (Plutono is a fork of Grafana 7.5.17 under the Apache 2.0 License.)
+- https://github.com/grafana/grafana (Grafana OSS is the upstream open-source dashboard and visualization platform maintained by Grafana Labs.)

 Follow replacement steps under 'About this fork'.